-Worse yet, what if they make no effort to pay it back and then weeks or months later they’re showing you their expensive new clothes or the latest gadget they just purchased?
-Do you think the relationship would change a little bit or a lot due to the resentment of not getting paid back?
+Worse yet, what if they make no effort to pay back the loan, then weeks or months later they’re showing you their expensive new clothes or the latest gadget they just bought?
+Do you think the relationship would change due to the resentment of not getting paid back?

 When it comes down to it, loaning money to friends and family rarely works out well because it changes the dynamic of the relationship.
 It goes from a relationship of family or peers to a relationship of creditor and debtor.
 That can get very uncomfortable when the loan never gets paid back.

 So how do you handle the situation when someone close comes to you and asks you to borrow money?
 The best thing to do is to say “no”.

-But there are things that you can do in addition to saying no that can still be very helpful to someone in a tough situation and allow the relationship to flourish despite your refusal to help with Fluffy’s surgery:
+But there are things that you can do in addition to saying no that can still show love and be helpful to someone in a tough situation.
+These can still allow the relationship to flourish despite your refusal to help with Fluffy’s surgery:

 - Offer to give them the money- Only do this if you can afford to do without that money.
 That way there is no expectation of a payback and the resentment that follows when they don’t.

 However, I don’t think it’s a good idea to give them money if you know they have been totally irresponsible in some way and you don’t think they will use it to move forward responsibly.
-Bailing someone out rarely works, they need a behavior change.
+Bailing someone out rarely works, what they need is behavior change.